j6s/t3b.js/CONTRIBUTING.md

 ---
 Services do not depend on messages being received - they can be used to implement recurring or background tasks, that are triggered by information from the outside rather than messages.
-An example is the RssService, that checks a RSS feed every x minutes and posts to the chatroom, if something new is received
+An example is the RssService, that checks a RSS feed every x minutes and posts to the chatroom, if something new is received.

 ### Adding a Service
 To add a service, simply create a file in `src/services/` that ends with `...Service.js`.
 That file should export a class